Silent But Deadly, High Blood Pressure

 Because high blood pressure usually causes no symptoms until complications develop, it is known as the “silent killer.”
-While high blood pressure or hypertension was once thought of as a “man’s disease,” in fact women are as likely to suffer from this condition as men are.
+While high blood pressure or hypertension was once thought of as a “man’s disease,” in fact, women are as likely to suffer from this condition as men are.
 Furthermore, more women than men die from complications of high blood pressure because women often ignore or fail to detect their high blood pressure until it is too late.

 What Blood Pressure Numbers Mean:

-Normal: Lower than 120/80
+Average: Lower than 120/80

 Stage 1 Hypertension: 140-159/90-99